Generate data according to a RDF schema

 This data interconnectivity not only facilitates the process of quality control of the data but it

-can also help in the data exploration depending on the angle the user takes interested in when looking into the data.
+can also help in the data exploration depending on the interest of the user.

 When instantiating data, data providers must comply with the cardinality restrictions for the data to be valid.